Kirbitz/playing-with-assembly/README.md

 You may also notice that I am using intel syntax while the book uses AT&T.

-The reason for this is that my first assembly code was written while following a video from LLL.
+The reason for this is that the first assembly code I wrote was through following a video from LLL.

 I decided to stick with it as it makes me work a little harder to understand what the differences are between the two syntax styles and forces me to understand what is happening under the hood.